Mexico's Coca-Cola Femsa reports 39 percent jump in profit

 ($1 = 18.1785 Mexican pesos at the end of September)

-Reporting by Anthony Esposito and Noe Torres; Editing by Paul Simao
+Reporting by Anthony Esposito and Noe Torres; Editing by Paul Simao and James Dalgleish